orkeilius/rogue-invader/docs/dev/how-to/effect.md

 0. the effect is set in the entity or listed in the list of givable item
 1. the effect is given to an entity in the entity code or in the effect menu
-2. *some* effect apply itself the bullet (ex: effect to ùpve the bullet)
+2. *some* effect apply itself the bullet (ex: effect to move the bullet)
 3. *some* effect also apply it self to the enemy (ex : burning effect)